Instructors

 Davis Vader

-Davis Vader started training with the Chicago Swordplay Guild in 2006 upon learning of the existence of historical fencing manuals and the people who study them.
-In 2017 he was among the second pair of students from the organization to attain the rank of Free Scholar of Armizare.
-Showing an early aptitude for the unarmored spear, he has branched out his studies to include armored fighting, various other polearms, and Bolognese swordsmanship.
-Having taught at the CSG, Milwaukee Academy of Swordplay, and online classes, he is thrilled to be on the WMAW roster again.
+Davis Vader started training with the Chicago Swordplay Guild in 2006 upon learning of the existence of historical fencing manuals and the communities studying them.
+In 2017 he was among the second pair of students from the organization to attain the rank of Free Scholar of Armizare and in 2022 among the inaugural group to attain the Scholar of Bolognese Arms rank.
+Having taught at the CSG, some of its sister schools, and online classes, he is thrilled to be on the WMAW roster again.
+Considering himself a lifelong learner, his own focus has become armored and unarmored Armizare and Bolognese fencing, both with a special love and emphasis on polearms.
 When not doing martial arts, his next favorite form of exercise is trail running.
-Despite his surname, his principal fencing interests do not involve lightsabers even if they are elegant weapons for a more civilized age.
+Despite his surname, his outside interests do not involve lightsabers even if they are elegant weapons for a more civilized age.